-In addition to its real estate business, the Group has other holdings and activities: The Azrieli.com e-commerce platform.
-Until recently the Group held GES, a water and wastewater treatment and chemicals company (for details with respect to the closing of the sale of the entire holdings in GES, see Section 1.2.3.3 below).
+In addition to its real estate business, the Group has other activity: The Azrieli.com e-commerce platform.
+Until May 2020 the Group held GES, a water and wastewater treatment and chemicals company (for details with respect to the closing of the sale of the entire holdings in GES, see Section 1.2.3.4 below).
 The Company also has a financial holding of Bank Leumi stock (approx. 3.1%).